 Myanmar’s Irrawaddy River has inspired some of the world’s greatest writers, from Kipling to Orwell.
 It name “Irrawaddy” is actually a corruption of Ayerawaddy Myit, which is often translated as “the river that brings blessing to the people.”
 And it certainly is that.
 Here along its shores, the Burmese people wash, drink, travel, and pray, knowing that with every receding dry season comes a subsequent monsoon to flood the fields and replenish the countryside.
+Learn more about the wonders of the Irrawaddy River, Myanmar below.

 The Irrawaddy River is the longest river in Myanmar and still serves as its main commercial transport route.
 As it flows from north to south from its source in the Himalaya glaciers to its final destination in the Andaman Sea, one can still see local barges and teak log rafts still floating to their wares as far as Bhamo close to the Chinese border.
 Its most notable function, however, is most certainly its position as the link between Myanmar’s famous cities of Mandalay, Bagan, and Yangon—a role that has quickly transformed the Irrawaddy River into one of Asia’s most popular and alluring luxury river cruise destinations.